Ckrielle/Ckrielle/README.md

 Some things about me:

 - 💙 I love: Ethical Hacking (Crypto, RE), Linux (I use Arch btw), Python
-- 🔭 I’m currently working on: [Fanimator](https://github.com/Ckrielle/Faminator), and uni exams
+- 🔭 I’m currently working on: [Fanimator](https://github.com/Ckrielle/Faminator), and preparing for hashcode😤
 - 🌱 I’m currently learning: about life.
 And I got an arduino so there's that
 - 👯 I’m looking to collaborate on: python projects and CTF teams
 - 💬 Ask me about: manga, why everyone should use linux, and why Aurelian was the best roman emperor